soma00333/profile/docs/work_experience/enechain.md

       <td><strong>Action</strong></td>
       <td>
         <ul>
-          <li>I deployed Telepresence
+          <li>I deployed Telepresence to the Kubernetes cluster
             <ul>
-              <li>I deployed Telepresence to the Kubernetes cluster</li>
               <li>I configured it so local machines could interact with cluster services as if they were local</li>
             </ul>
           </li>
           <li>I set up development environment
             <ul>
-              <li>I used Devcontainers to make the local development setup smoother</li>
-              <li>I ensured the development environment was consistent across the team</li>
+              <li>I used Devcontainers to make the local development setup smoother and consistent across the team</li>
             </ul>
           </li>
         </ul>